OpenEnergyPlatform/oeplatform/README.md

 ## Setup oeo-viewer

 The oeo-viewer is a visualization tool for our OEO ontology.
 It is under development in a separate repository.
-Please refer to https://github.com/OpenEnergyPlatform/oeo-viewer and follow the steps to integrate the oeo-viewer to the OEP.
+Please refer to https://github.com/OpenEnergyPlatform/oeo-viewer and follow the steps to integrate the oeo-viewer into the OEP.